orlandodiaz/insta_api/README.md

 [![image](https://img.shields.io/pypi/pyversions/insta_api.svg)](https://pypi.org/project/insta_api/)
 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)

+**insta_api** is an Unofficial Instagram client for Instagram's Unofficial API.
+It's using backwards engineered endpoints.

+ **NOTE**: Uploading photos functionality has been deprecated by Instagram.
+Everything else works

-**insta_api** is a pythonic (unofficial) instagram client.
-It has been backwards engineered from the ground up.
-Currently it supports essential behavior such as liking, following other users, as well as posting photos.
+ Supports liking, following other users, as well as posting photos.

+## Changelog
+- 6/14/20 - Update broken endpoints
+    - Passwords are now encrypted to conform to the new API login standard
+    - rhx_gis is not needed anymore and has been removed from all endpoint headers
+    - Updates to README
+    - Other small changes

 ## Installation